 Now, if it turns out that 2 out of 5 cover all their doctors and all their meds then go with your go-to company.
 Go with the one that you feel strongly about and one that’s a big name brand that you’re comfortable with.

 What Is Required To Sell?

 DD: What’s the process for somebody who is interested in selling Medicare Advantage to actually be able to sell?
 You have to do more than get a health insurance license, right?
-Can you explain?

 Once you’re licensed there are some certifications that need to be done.
 In the final expense world, you get a contract with a carrier and you’re good to start selling that product.

 A lot of people freak out, “Oh, it’s so hard.”
 Well, it’s Medicare 101.
 You need to know the product that you’re selling.

-Once you get that AHIP done then you’ve done about 70% of your certifications.
-After AHIP is completed each carrier that you’re appointed with wants to make sure that you know their product.
+Once you get that AHIP done then you’ve done about 70% of your required certifications.
+Each carrier that you’re appointed with wants to make sure that you know their product.